Mezefirst/Hello-World/README.md

 I am a student.
-My first repository.
-For practicing GitHub.
+My first repository for practicing GitHub.